Explore British plays, music, and literature in the nineteenth century.

-Nineteenth Century Collections Online: British Theatre, Music, and Literature: High and Popular Culture features a wide range of primary sources related to the arts in the Victorian era, from playbills and scripts to operas and complete scores.
+Nineteenth Century Collections Online: British Theatre, Music, and Literature (formerly known as British Theatre, Music, and Literature: High and Popular Culture) features a wide range of primary sources related to the arts in the Victorian era, from playbills and scripts to operas and complete scores.
 These rare documents, many of them never before available, were sourced from the British Library and other renowned institutions, and curated by experts in British arts history.
 Covering approximately 1733 to 1968, this is without equal as a resource for nineteenth-century scholars.

 Nineteenth Century Collections Online is the most ambitious electronic scholarly archive of its kind, providing full-text, fully searchable content from a wide range of primary sources.
 Selected with the guidance of an international team of expert advisors, these primary sources are invaluable for a wide range of academic disciplines and areas of study, providing never before possible research opportunities for one of the most studied historical periods.

 This unparalleled collection provides a detailed look at the state of the British art world.
 It contains not only manuscripts and compositions, but also documents such as personal letters, annotated programs, meeting minutes, and financial records, offering scholars an unmatched glimpse into the inner workings of the arts world and life in Victorian Britain.